andrewjbe/think-tn-map/to-do-list.md

 # WEBSITE

-    * Can you move the comparison metric button to enable the comparison function to the top of the compare stats window?
-And change the language of the button to “Enable Comparison Tool”
+* ~~Can you move the comparison metric button to enable the comparison function to the top of the compare stats window?~~
-    Im receiving an error message and am unable to see the maps for:
-        Health - Mental Health Providers
-        Health - Primary Care Physicians
-        Housing - Age of Housing Stock
-        Economy - Employment Growth
+* ~~And change the language of the button to “Enable Comparison Tool”~~

 MAP SCALES